shamim0754/AlgorithmDatastructure/readme.md

 Time complexity of an algorithm represents the amount of time required by the algorithm to run to completion For example, addition of two n-bit integers takes n instuction.
 Consequently, the total computational time is T(n) = c ∗ n, where c is the time taken for the addition of two bits.

-<b>Asymptotic(Asymptotic means approaching a value or curve arbitrarily closely) analysis</b> of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.The time required by an algorithm falls under three types −
+<b>Asymptotic(Asymptotic means approaching a value or curve arbitrarily closely) analysis</b> of an algorithm refers to defining the mathematical boundation/framing of its run-time performance in terms of input size.The time required by an algorithm falls under three types −

 1. Best Case − Minimum time required for program execution. it express by nota tion called Ω Notation